Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-Companies Law No. 22 dated 1997 (as amended 2006) and Accountancy Profession Law No. 73 of 2003 authorize the Jordanian Association of Certified Public Accountants (JACPA) and the Higher Council for the Accountancy Profession (HCAP) to specify applicable auditing standards in Jordan.
-Under the Accountancy Profession Law No. 73 of 2003, JACPA is responsible for recommending the auditing standards for adoption by the HCAP.
-In 1992, the HCAP adopted all International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board (IAASB) for current and future audits.
-All revised and new ISA are applicable in Jordan with the effective date issued by the IAASB.
+The Accountancy Profession Law No. 73 of 2003 and the Companies Law authorize the Higher Council for the Accountancy Profession (HCAP) and the Jordanian Association of Certified Public Accountants (JACPA) to establish the auditing framework in Jordan.
+Under the law, JACPA is responsible for recommending auditing standards for approval by the HCAP.
+Jordan has adopted International Standards on Auditing (ISA) as issued by the International Auditing and Assurance Standards Board (IAASB), and ISA are required for application in all mandatory audits.

 • Regulation of Accountancy Profession

-The Accountancy Profession Law No. 73 of 2003 defines the requirements for initial professional development and continuing professional development requirements for CPAs, while the country’s universities and the Ministry of Higher Education and Scientific Research share responsibility for developing the degree curricula which comprises a part of initial professional development (IPD).
+The Accountancy Profession Law defines the requirements for initial professional development and continuing professional development for CPAs.
+Universities and the Ministry of Higher Education and Scientific Research are responsible for establishing university accounting curricula that form part of the initial professional development framework.

 • Audit Oversight Arrangements